Duke in Glasgow

 Step 2: Complete all post-acceptance items listed on your MyGlobalEd application, including the Participation Agreement, Pre-Departure Orientation, International Travel Registry, and any program-specific forms.

-Step 3: Semester invoices will be sent via email to your Duke email address and home email address.
+Step 3: Semester invoices will be sent via email to your Duke email address and to your home email address.
 Remit payment to the Bursar per due date and address indicated on your online statement.
-All financial arrangements involving Duke University must be completed prior to departure for the program.
+Consult the Duke Bursar's office billing schedule for payment due dates.

 Attendance is required at all classes, excursions, and group events.
 Late arrival and/or early departure is not permitted.